dnyzhebo/data_engineer_test/README.md

    - Rows with invalid emails are handled gracefully.

 3. Database Connection:
-   - The ETL app connects to PostgreSQL using the hostname `postgres`, which resolves via Docker Compose networking.
+   - The ETL app connects to PostgreSQL using the hostname `postgres`, which resolves via Docker Compose networking. `psycopg2` library is installed as part of the Docker image

 4. Data Persistence:
    - PostgreSQL data is stored in a named volume (`postgres_data`) to ensure persistence across container restarts.